This post may contain affiliate links. Read the full disclosure here.

 So many Italian families seem to have loving memories of their grandmother spending Sunday afternoon in the kitchen, tending to a delicious pot of slow-simmered Italian gravy.
 The smell would permeate the house and tummies would rumble in anticipation of the delicious Sunday dinner to come.
 This recipe is sure to become a family tradition in your house as well, no matter your heritage!

 If you were to take a peek into my freezer, you’d find more than a few containers of pasta sauces ready, willing, and able to solve a weeknight panic around what is for dinner.
 I love my creamy basil pesto sauce, especially in the summer when basil is everywhere.
 My eggplant tomato sauce (which might be a gravy) is a delicious hearty vegetarian sauce.
-And this pink vodka sauce is just decadent.
+And this carbonara sauce and pink vodka sauce are just decadent.

 This is a perfect recipe to have on hand in your freezer.
 I usually make a double or even triple batch of this and keep it for when I am in a pinch, or have a craving.
 Boil some water for pasta, throw some bread in the oven to warm up, and toss together a simple mixed green salad, and your family will think you planned the meal days in advance.